CabeBit-Discord/Discord.js-Tutorial-Bot/Season 1/README.md

 Here are requirements before you copy my codes:

-- 🔭 You must have / Download Visual Studio Code
+- 🔭 You must have / download Visual Studio Code
 - 🌱 You must also have / download Node.js
 - ⚡ Follow the step below! :)